homebrew-bionics/homebrew-bionics.github.io/knee.md

 # 3D Printing

 \\
-The settings used for each of the three components are listed below,
+The settings used for each of the three 3D printed components are listed below,

 | *Parameter* | Component 1 | Component 2 | Component 3 |
 | Nozzle diameter | 0.4mm | 0.4mm | 0.4mm |